makerdao/community/governance/polls/USDC Stability Fee Adjustment - April 22, 2020.md

 ---
-title: USDC Stability Fee Adjustment - April 22, 2020
+title: Supplimental USDC Stability Fee Adjustment - April 22, 2020
 summary: Signal your support to adjust the USDC Stability Fee within a range of 0% to 8%
 discussion_link: https://forum.makerdao.com/t/2119
 poll_rules: The voter may select to vote for one of the poll options or they may elect to abstain from the poll entirely